 White noise is just random samples.
 It sounds like radio static.
 It can be useful for making snare drum sounds if you apply an envelope to it (beyond the scope of this article).

 To generate white noise we need to generate random numbers between the maximum and minimum amplitudes.
 We can use Ruby’s built-in

 rand method let’s you pass in a range that the random number should be within.

 if wave_type == :sine samples[i] = Math::sin(position_in_period * TWO_PI) * max_amplitude elsif wave_type == :square samples[i] = (position_in_period >= 0.5) ? max_amplitude : -max_amplitude elsif wave_type == :saw samples[i] = ((position_in_period * 2.0) - 1.0) * max_amplitude elsif wave_type == :triangle samples[i] = max_amplitude - (((position_in_period * 2.0) - 1.0) * max_amplitude * 2.0).abs elsif wave_type == :noise samples[i] = RANDOM_GENERATOR.rand(-max_amplitude..max_amplitude) end

 ruby nanosynth.rb noise 440.0 0.2

-Note that the frequency doesn’t matter - since these are just random samples, the frequency won’t affect the output.
+Note that the frequency argument doesn’t matter for white noise - since these are just random samples, the frequency won’t affect the output.
 It should sound something like this: